Technical Guide

 Windows Evidence-First Recovery Workflow Before Repair Commands

-Use this supporting Insight to gather Windows evidence before SFC, DISM, uninstalls, Safe Mode, or other repair commands change the system.
+Capture the exact symptom, Windows context, relevant logs, rollback signal, and validation criteria before SFC, DISM, reboots, uninstalls, Safe Mode, or other repair commands change the evidence you still need.

 Quick Read

-• Symptom: Use this supporting Insight to gather Windows evidence before SFC, DISM, uninstalls, Safe Mode, or other repair commands change the system.
+• Symptom: Capture the exact symptom, Windows context, relevant logs, rollback signal, and validation criteria before SFC, DISM, reboots, uninstalls, Safe Mode, or other repair commands change the evidence you still need.

 • Risk: Read-only checks